 We love keeping track of the success of our graduates.

 WAAPA is generously supported by our sponsors, community partners and philanthropic donors, and through the work of the Friends of The Academy.

-WAAPA has three distinct research centres that focus on a range of disciplines across the world of arts, education and performance.
+WAAPA’s research groups focus on a range of disciplines across the world of arts, education and performance.

 The WAAPA Accent and Dialect collection contains over 300 audio samples from across 60 countries of origin.

 The Roundhouse Theatre at WAAPA

 With an audience capacity of 194, the Roundhouse Theatre has a thrust stage 7.7m x 12.6m.
 The venue has a stalls seating area plus wrap around balcony on three sides.
 Backstage facilities include two dressing rooms, each able to accommodate 16 performers.